Fort Lauderdale Drug DUI Defense Attorneys

 Florida authorities are known for being tough on drug enforcement, and prosecutors will often seek the maximum sentence for a DUID conviction.
 This can include jail time, fines, and the suspension of your driver’s license.
 A DUID conviction can disrupt your life in many ways, but you should always remember that a conviction is not inevitable.
 You have the right to legal representation to defend against your charges, and you should always fully exercise this right.

-The defense attorneys at Meldon Law have defended against many types of DUI charges, including those involving both illegal and prescription drugs.
+The Fort Lauderdale drug DUI defense attorneys at Meldon Law have defended against many types of DUI charges, including those involving both illegal and prescription drugs.
 If you have been arrested or have already been charged with DUID, you should call our office as soon as possible.
 We can discuss the many ways we may be able to help you avoid serious drug-related convictions.

 Drugs Commonly Involved in DUID Cases